Duck family (Disney): Casey Coot

-Casey Coot (1860-c.
-1960) first appeared in "Last Sled to Dawson", first published in June, 1988.
+Casey Coot (born 1860) first appeared in "Last Sled to Dawson", first published in June, 1988.
 He is introduced as an unsuccessful gold prospector and friend of Scrooge McDuck during his years in Klondike.
 In need of money he sold to the significantly more successful Scrooge McDuck his share in Duckburg, Calisota, USA.
 His share included "Killmule Hill" which, renamed to "Killmotor Hill", comprises the land where Scrooge's money bin stands.
 He later appeared in The Life and Times of Scrooge McDuck Part 8 and Hearts of the Yukon.
 In The Life and Times of Scrooge McDuck Part 10 it is revealed that he and Grandma Duck are brother and sister.

 In Don Rosa's Duck Family Tree he is featured as a grandson of Cornelius Coot, a son of Clinton Coot and Gertrude Gadwall.
 He married Gretchen Grebe and they had at least two kids named Fanny and Cuthbert Coot, being the maternal grandfather of Fanny's son Gus Goose.